Buy Existing Laundromat or Build New: What’s The Right Move?

 Value of Taking Over a Closed Down Laundromat:

-• Lower acquisition costs - no business premium
+• Lower acquisition costs - little to no business premium

 • Essential infrastructure in place with key utilities already installed